dspi/wp-media-tech-assessment/Explanation.md

 - I understand that Wordpress has a built-in pseudo-cron functionality, which I attempted to use to trigger the automatic crawl, but didn't get it quite right.

-#### PHP
-- I have spent some time trying configuring **PHPCS** and linting (something I've only done before in Typescript), but did not complete, so please excuse all the style/convention mismatches.

 ## How your solution achieves the admin’s desired outcome per the user story